Christian-Pemberty/Ejercicios_Java/README.md

+///////////////////

+This project was developed as part of the task of the Software Development career of the Gran Colombiano.
+The purpose of the exercise is to demonstrate the use of CSV files to store and handle structured information in Java, employing concepts of file manipulation and object-oriented programming.

+Features The program has two main functions:

+CSV file generation: The code generates a CSV file that contains structured information about products, such as name, category, and price.
+CSV file reading: Once the file is generated, the program reads its contents and displays them on the console, with a colorful format for clarity.
+Technologies used Programming language: Java File manipulation: FileWriter and BufferedReader Colors in console: ANSI codes to improve the visual presentation in the terminal.

+///////////////////

 Este proyecto fue desarrollado como parte de la tarea de la carrera de Desarrollo de Software del Politécnico Gran Colombiano.
 El propósito del ejercicio es demostrar el uso de archivos CSV para almacenar y manejar información estructurada en Java, empleando conceptos de manipulación de archivos y programación orientada a objetos.

 Funcionalidades